-10 best work vans in Australia
+10 best work vans in Australia (2026 update)

 Large vans

-We’ve split this list into two categories: large vans and medium vans.
-For these purposes, we’ve classed a large van as ones that have interior cargo space over 10m³ and can carry heavier payloads, often above 1,500 kg.
+For us, weโ€™ve classed a large van as ones that have more than 10mยณ interior cargo space over 10mยณ and can carry payloads above 1,500 kg.

 1. Volkswagen Crafter